This post is also available in: Español

 Donald Trump, a man I used to think of as a caricature of a comic book villain, is now the world’s most powerful clown (as Sam Harris has called him).
 This is not a good and possibly a terrible situation.
 Apart from all the silly to stupid domestic and foreign policy decisions the new president could make, he seems to also open the door for more intolerance towards all kinds of minorities.

-To counter this, many people on the progressive/left/liberal side (henceforth: the left), apparently have dug their heels in deeper and feel that, more so than ever, they have to call out others whenever they hear them utter anything smelling even remotely offensive.
+To counter this, many people on the progressive/left/liberal side (henceforth: the left), for understandable reasons are digging their heels in deeper and feel that, more so than ever, they have to call out others whenever they hear them utter anything smelling even remotely offensive.
 The idea, in other words, is to have zero tolerance for racism, sexism and other bigotry, in the hope of rooting it out.

 The question is whether this is the best strategy to get everyone on the wagon of tolerance and to create a global society of decent people.
-It’s not easy to alienate, shame or offend people into joining our team.
+I’m not saying we shouldn’t challenge injustice.
+I’m saying that it’s just not easy to alienate, shame or offend people into joining our team.

 The parallel with vegan advocacy, I think, is clear.
 In the vegan movement too, one of the choices we face is the one between the “tolerant” approach and the more “confrontational” approach.